What you will learn

 Content creation is fundamental when it comes to building an authority site, and unless you’re doing all the writing yourself, it’s important you know how to properly outsource this stuff.

-In this podcast episode, we reveal our exact hiring and screening process for finding high-quality writers, regardless of the niche.
+In this podcast episode, we reveal our exact screening process to hire marketers and high-quality writers, regardless of the niche.

 So let’s dive right in!